jimkont/Rdf2Cypher/README.md

 For the prefix we try the local prefix declarations in the RDF graph (if they exist, e.g. in turtle or n3) or consolidate with the LOV service.
 If no prefix is found, a numeric based prefix is used.

-Whenever there is an `rdf:type` statement the program tries to assign the class to the node e.g. `jimkont:Person`.
+Whenever there is an `rdf:type` statement the program tries to assign the class to the node as label e.g. `jimkont:Person`.
-For every node we havee 2 additional values, a `_id` that matches the node name and a `_uri` with the full URI.
+For every node we have 2 additional values, a `_id` that matches the node name and a `_uri` with the full URI.

 we follow the same approach for naming the property labels, e.g. `-[:rdf_type]->`